eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 This is technically a "nonpartisan blanket primary" but that's so wordy, let's just call it a "jungle".

 The idea is to force candidates to be held accountable to all voters, rather than just those from their party<d-footnote>For example, in a state like California, the election would often be decided entirely in the Democratic primary, with Republicans getting effectively no say in the outcome.</d-footnote>.
 The *hope* is that this would elevate consensus candidates with low visibility and boost third parties.
-This has not happened in the slightest because voters can still only choose a single candidate.
+This has largely not materialized because voters can still only choose a single candidate.

 When votes are a scarce resource, this leads to rallying behind the most viable candidate from your favorite major party, and rampant vote splitting from voters who are naive enough to support less popular candidates.

-In my view, [any system that uses a Choose-one Jungle primary is a non-starter](../ca-top-2/){:target="_blank"}.
+In my view, [any system that uses a choose-one jungle primary is a non-starter](../ca-top-2/){:target="_blank"}.
 It's simply *awful*.
 The issue with the jungle primary is *not* the runoff step, but the vote splitting.
 However, we will come back to this.
 First, we should discuss what Better Choices is actually advocating for.

 ## The Better Choices System